 And that’s OK.
-A few months ago, nobody would have enough courage to say that Magento 1.x is bad.
+A few months ago, nobody would have enough courage to say that Magento 1.x is terrible.
 Now, we hear Magento being slandered because of its flaws (rightfully or not) here and there.

 To know whether you should consider upgrading to 2.0 as your prior task or not, there’re a few questions to answer first.